1args/SmarLedger/docs/architecture.md

     - **FileStorage** - responsible for storing and retrieving files from external systems (in my case, from MinIo)
     - **BackgroundJobs** - manages background task execution (in my case via Hangfire)
 - There is also an auxiliary layer called **Contracts**, which contains components for interacting with external resources or modules.
 In addition, it may also contain mappers, common constants, and options.
-- In **Hosts**, there is an **Api** layer, which is responsible for interacting with external resources, and there may also be a **Migrations** layer, which contains scripts that describe the structure of the database schema, which can be run through a console application, providing automation to the process
+- In **Hosts**, there is an **Public API** layer, which is responsible for interacting with external resources, and there may also be a **Migrations** layer, which contains scripts that describe the structure of the database schema, which can be run through a console application, providing automation to the process.
+Besides, there is also a **Consumers** layer, which contains event handlers.
+They are placed in separate projects so as not to use the main API threads, i.e. to have their own threads that do not affect the performance of the main API threads in any way.
 - The **Clients** layer is also used to interact with various external APIs

 ### Modular Monolith